joshuanianji/nerd-bot/README.md

 Written in Typescript, using Prisma + Postgres.
 Currently deployed to my Digital Ocean Droplet.

+## Features

+Nerd Bot is configured for the following slash commands:

+- `/botstat` - Basic stats about the bot
+- `/vmstat` - Basic stats about the computer running the bot
+- `/stat` - Nerd stats of the user who ran the command
+- `/stat @user` - Nerd stats of the mentioned user
+- `/plt` - Plots the nerd stats over time of the user who ran the command
+- `/plt @user` - Plots the nerd stats over time of the mentioned user

 ## Running Locally

 First, create a `.env` file in the root of the project by copying the `.env.example` file.
 Then, fill in the values for the empty environment variables.